 On the left the image demonstrates the severe inferior position of the ZMC due to the downward pull of the masseter muscle.
 Over time, the patient became severely disfigured.
 Dr. Taylor and Dr. Sullivan used the latest technology to reconstruct the face, including 3D planning, 3D printing, intraoperative CT scan and intraoperative image guidance.

-The center image demonstrates the goals with this technology.
+The center image demonstrates the goals for the craniofacial surgery with this technology.
 On the right, the facial bones have been reconstructed and repaired with titanium miniplates for rigid internal fixation.
 Incisions are hidden inside the mouth and in a wrinkle in the upper eyelid and lower eyelid.
 Their novel use of this technology was published: Morrison CS, Taylor HO, Sullivan SR. Utilization of intraoperative 3D navigation for delayed reconstruction of orbitozygomatic complex fractures.
 Journal of Craniofacial Surgery.
 2013;24(3):e284-286.

 Use of intraoperative computed tomography in complex craniofacial trauma: an example of on-table change in management.
 Morrison CS, Taylor HO, Collins S, Oyelese A, Sullivan SR. Craniomaxillofac Trauma Reconstr.
 2014 Dec;7(4):298-301. doi: 10.1055/s-0034-1378179.
 Epub 2014 Jun 10.
 PMID: 25383151